fatehitech/axon/README.md

 # Thalamex

+Can be configured in standalone mode or in default mode.

-Intended to run on a device connected to microcontrollers via serial port.
+The default mode is such that the device is connected to Firmata devices via serial port.

 Firmata code for each microcontroller is maintained in the [Cortex](https://github.com/fatehitech/cortex).

+The code for Standalone mode also would be in the Cortex.

-It connects to Cortex via Erlang's distribution mechanism to fetch code.
+It connects to Cortex via Erlang's distribution mechanism to fetch code, make calls, and send messages.

-It ensures that each microcontroller is identified and code loaded.
+Cortex also allows the developer to interface with InfluxDB, defining series and pushing data to them.

 **Identification** of each MCU occurs based on the firmware name reported by Firmata.